Tanndev/Maelstrom/documentation/rules.md

 - **General Specialties:** Colonies, Outposts, Research Stations, Industrial Stations, Docks, Shipyards

 ###### Technology
 Technology represents a character's talent for using modern technology.
 It's used to interact with computer systems to retrieve information, recover lost data, and gain unauthorized access.
 It is also used with other consumer technology such as communications, security, and navigation systems.
-While Technology may be used to gain access in to insecure systems, or use pre-written exploits against secure ones, proper software development and hacking requires [Computer Science](#computer-science).
+While Technology may be used to gain access to insecure systems, or use pre-written exploits against secure ones, proper software development and hacking requires [Computer Science](#computer-science).
 - **Common Attributes:** Intelligence, Wits
 - **Advanced Specialties:** Hacking, Data Recovery, Data Forgery, AI Modules, Remote Access
 - **General Specialties:**  Data Storage, Communications, Security Systems, Navigation Systems